Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 There is older syntax where following the colon there is field name a following the colon and a period.

-To access an static field named field-name
+To access an static field named field-name use this syntax

-can be as discussed in See the section called “Calling Java methods from Scheme”.
+The prefix can be as discussed in See the section called “Calling Java methods from Scheme”.

 Here are 5 equivalent ways: